eggohito/origins-unknown-beings/README.md

 + Peak Physical Specimen
 You were made by existence itself, made to kill Warpers and those who mess with the timeline.
-You have strength 1, jump boost 2, and do 3 extra damage to Timekeepers, Timeshifters, Warpers, and Enderians. (if the respective datapacks are installed)
+You have strength 1, jump boost 2, and do 3 extra damage to Timeshifters, Warpers, and Enderians. (if the respective datapacks are installed)

 !
 Transdimensional Instability